 What Does Regional Medical Education Mean?

 Each state participating in WWAMI partners with the UW School of Medicine (UWSOM) to educate a fixed number of medical students from and for their state.
-For the first year of medical school, students study at their home state university (University of Washington, University of Wyoming, University of Alaska-Anchorage, Montana State University, or University of Idaho).
-Second year students from home state universities then come to the UWSOM in Seattle or Spokane for their entire second year.
-During the third and fourth years of medical school, students complete clinical rotations in a variety of sites and environments within the five-state region to learn and experience very different facets of medicine.
+Students complete a three-term Foundations Phase in their home state university: in Washington state, University of Washington or Gonzaga University; University of Wyoming; University of Alaska-Anchorage; Montana State University; and University of Idaho.
+The exception is Wyoming students, who complete the final third term of Foundations at the University of Washington in Seattle.
+After the Foundations Phase, a 12-month Patient Care Phase, and a 15-month Career Explore and Focus Phase students complete clinical rotations in a variety of sites and environments within the five-state region to learn and experience very different facets of medicine.
 For example, one month might be spent in a remote community near Nome, Alaska, another in a migrant community near Yakima, WA and another in a Level I trauma center in Seattle.
 The goal is to provide a rich array of clinical experiences in a variety of settings, mentored by community-based clinical faculty who volunteer their time to educate the physicians in training.

 The Changing Face of Regional Medical Education